 Marginal note:Persons qualified as electors

-3. Every person who is a Canadian citizen and is 18 years of age or older on polling day is qualified as an elector.
+3 Every person who is a Canadian citizen and who on polling day is 18 years of age or older is qualified as an elector.

 Marginal note:Persons entitled to vote